AndrewMedvedev42/Markdown-Editor/README.md

 # Markdown-Editor

-Markdown is a version markup language for converting code to HTML.
+Markdown is a version markup language for converting code into HTML.
 Markdown is not a replacement for HTML.
 Markdown syntax is quite limited and matches only a small subset of HTML elements.

 -
 ### Heading:
-        <# First level heading
+      < # First level heading
         ### Third-level heading
-        ###### Sixth level heading
+        ###### Sixth level heading >
 -
 ### Quotes:
         < >Example of quote >